What is CWD?

 - Variant Creutzfeldt-Jakob disease in humans has been associated with the large-scale outbreak of BSE in cattle herds in Great Britain.

 CWD was first recognized in a captive mule deer at a wildlife research facility in Colorado in the late 1960s.
-As of July 2018, CWD has been detected in wild and captive animals across 25 states, three Canadian provinces, The Republic of Korea, Finland and Norway.
+CWD has been detected in wild and/or captive animals across 30 states, four Canadian provinces, South Korea, Finland, Norway and Sweden.
 It has been detected in white-tailed deer, mule deer, elk, European red deer, sika deer, Manchurian Sitka deer, moose, reindeer and caribou.

 - How is CWD spread?